Scope and objectives

 - the educational or welfare needs of any children.

-In exceptional circumstances, fixed-term tenancies may be offered for a period of fewer than seven years.
+In exceptional circumstances fixed term tenancies may be offered and this decision will be explained to the customer.
+Fixed term tenancies may be for a period of less than seven years.
 The minimum period of tenancy we will offer is two years.

 Examples of exceptional circumstances but not limited to include:

-- Where the tenancy is offered as part of a specific scheme or programme (for example a work or training programme) where shorter tenancy terms might be appropriate
+a) where the tenancy is offered as part of a specific scheme or programme (for example a work or training programme) where shorter tenancy terms might be appropriate;

-At least six months prior to the expiry of a fixed-term tenancy Thrive Homes will serve a notice stating whether Thrive Homes is minded:
+No later than six months prior to the expiry of a fixed term tenancy Thrive Homes will serve a notice stating whether Thrive Homes is minded: